 Step 4: The QA team sends draft Independent Testing Agreement for review.
 The Independent Testing Agreement includes the test plan, and the contact information for a list of approved test labs.

-Step 5: Once you have informed the QA team that you have NO OBJECTIONS to the Test Agreement, a final version is sent to you via email.
-This email will also contain a link to the Random Sampling Form and an invoice for the program fees associated with the following services: test coordination, random sampling, report reviews, and reporting.
+Step 5: Once you have informed the QA team that you have NO OBJECTIONS to the Test Agreement, a final version is sent for signature.
+The email will also contain a link to the Random Sampling Form and an invoice for the program fees associated with the following services: test coordination, random sampling, report reviews, and reporting.

 Note that these services typically cost US$ 1000, but may increase depending on the logistics associated with random sampling.
 This cost does NOT include the testing fees, which are determined by the test lab.

 Step 6: In parallel, you must choose an approved test lab for QTM testing by Lighting Global, and determine with the lab aspects like availability and cost of testing.
 For more information, please review this list of approved test labs and the Test Lab Policy.

 Step 7: Return a signed copy of the Testing Agreement to the QA team.